 “My mother’s grandmother, who lived to be 103 years old, always talked about her mother, Kate McCoy who came to America from Listowel,” said newlywed Shannon.

-“In the summer of 2001, my family travelled to Ireland and we were sure to make a stop in Listowel to see where our people came from.
+“In the summer of 2001, my family traveled to Ireland and we were sure to make a stop in Listowel to see where our people came from.
 We loved the people and the landscape and the small-town charm.

 “I had always said I did not want a big wedding, just a dinner party with family and a few friends.
 My husband, on the other hand, comes from a big family and envisioned a big party.